-For LSD, a microdose is between 6 and 20 micrograms.
+For LSD, a microdose is typically between 6 and 20 micrograms.
 This amount equates to between 1/16th and 1/5th of a single tab.

 The cutting method is exactly what it sounds like: cutting the blotter paper with an Exacto knife or scissors.

-Some LSD blotter paper doses are laid unevenly.
+The drawback to this method is a lack of precision.
+Your microdoses may be quite variable if you cut up your tabs, since LSD blotter paper doses can be laid unevenly.
 When LSD is ‘laid’ it means a crystal of LSD is melted into a liquid form, then spread across a piece of blotter paper.
-At times, the liquid LSD is laid ‘unevenly’ on the blotter paper.
+Sometimes, the liquid can distribute unevenly on the blotter paper.
 An uneven lay causes variation in the amount of LSD you may consume in any given microdose.

 To describe it briefly, all you need to do is drop a 100ug tab into 10ml of distilled water or alcohol.
 Leave it for a day or so, in the dark.
 Then, 1ml of the liquid will contain 10ug of LSD, and will provide you with a consistent microdose.
 You can store your liquid in the fridge and it should last for months.